 How Long Will It Take?

 Longer than you think!
 All joking aside, there are many factors that go into estimating how long a particular case will take to fully resolve.
 In general, litigation requires very specific procedures and certain steps must be followed in order to get results.
 This takes time and patience.
 In addition, there can be delays outside of our control.
 For example, the Judge may go on vacation, or just have a busy calendar and be unavailable to hear our case for several months.
 The opposing side may take a long time to review and complete documents, or new issues may arise that need to be dealt with before we can resolve the case.
-On average, most of our family law cases take 6-18 months to resolve compared to the Cook County, Illinois average of 3 years for a contested divorce.
+The Cook County, Illinois average is 3 years for a contested divorce.
+However, most of our cases take 6-18 months to resolve.

 What if You Can’t Take My Case?